 8/F Office Tower W2, The Towers, Oriental Plaza

-Julie Zhang is a Deloitte China tax partner based in Beijing, specialising in international tax, mergers and acquisitions.
-She has 14 years of experience advising financial investors and multinational corporations in various industries on the PRC and international tax implications of a wide range of issues related to investment in China, including entry strategies, joint venture formation, mergers and acquisitions tax planning, reorganisations, post-merger integration strategies, permanent establishment issues, application of tax incentives, and so on.
+Julie Zhang is a Deloitte China tax partner based in Beijing, specializing in international tax, mergers and acquisitions.
+She has 14 years of experience advising financial investors and multinational corporations in various industries on the PRC and international tax implications of a wide range of issues related to investment in China, including entry strategies, joint venture formation, mergers and acquisitions tax planning, reorganisations, post-merger integration strategies, permanent establishment issues, application of tax incentives, among others.

-Julie received her juris doctorate with distinction from Stanford Law School and bachelor of arts from Foreign Affairs College in China.
+Julie received her JD with distinction from Stanford Law School and bachelor of arts from the Foreign Affairs College in China.
 She is licensed to practise law in the states of New York and California.
 In recent years, Julie has been recognised by prestigious publications including International Tax Review, Chambers Asia Pacific and Legal 500 Asia Pacific.

 8/F Office Tower W2

-Andrew Zhu is the partner-in-charge of Deloitte's northern China strategic client tax services group and a member of the tax controversy group.
-He has more than 24 years of experience in China and in US tax practices, extensive experience on global tax planning, compliance and structuring.
-He represents large multinational clients in dealing with tax disputes with the Chinese revenue agencies and Customs Administration.
-He also advises Chinese-based companies in handling various tax audits.
+Andrew Zhu is the partner-in-charge of the Deloitte Northern China strategic client tax services group and a member of the tax controversy group.
+He has more than 24 years of experience in Deloitte China and Deloitte Tax LLP (Deloitte US) tax practices, and extensive experience in global tax planning, compliance and structuring.
+He represents large multinational clients in dealing with tax disputes with the Chinese revenue agencies and customs administration.
+He also advises Chinese based companies on handling various tax audits.

-Andrew is a CPA both in China and in the US.
-He is a frequent speaker on Chinese business and tax issues at various conferences and has published more than 40 articles and (co-authored) three books on Chinese taxation both in English and Chinese.
+Andrew is a CPA both in China and in the United States.
+He is a frequent speaker regarding Chinese business and tax issues at various conferences and has published more than 40 articles and (co-authored) three books on Chinese taxation both in English and Chinese.

 Baker & McKenzie